Death anxiety: Personal meanings of death

+Psychological theories

 Thanatophobia

-The term thanatophobia stems from the Greek representation of death, known as Thanatos.
+The term thanatophobia stems from Thanatos, the personification of death in Greek mythology.
 Sigmund Freud hypothesized that people express a fear of death as a disguise for a deeper source of concern.
 He asserted the unconscious does not deal with the passage of time or with negations, which do not calculate the amount of time left in one's life.
-Under the assumption people do not believe in their own deaths, Freud speculated it was not death people feared.
+Under the assumption that people do not believe in their own deaths, Freud speculated it was not death people feared.
 He postulated one does not fear death itself, because one has never died.
-He suspected death related fears stem from unresolved childhood conflicts.
+He suspected death-related fears stem from unresolved childhood conflicts.

-Thanatophobia is not only death anxiety, but can mean an intense fear, feelings of overall dread in relation to one's thinking about death.
-Usually it relates to their personal death.
+Thanatophobia is not only death anxiety but can mean intense fear and feelings of overall dread in relation to one's thinking about death.
+Usually it relates to one's personal death, especially those with terminal illnesses who have the right to demand a humane treatment for themselves.
 Death anxiety can mean fear of death, fear of dying, fear of being alone, fear of the dying process, etc. Different people experience these fears in differing ways.
-Klein in 1948 states that humans are the only species that have a sense of what the limitations associated with life are, and because of this, death is a cause of anxiety.
-There continues to be confusion on whether death anxiety is a fear of death itself, or a fear of the process of dying.
+There continues to be confusion on whether death anxiety is a fear of death itself or a fear of the process of dying.

 Those who are moving towards death will undergo a series of stages.
-In Kubhler-Ross's book On Death and Dying (1969), she describes these stages thus: 1) denial that death is soon to come, 2) resentful feelings towards those who will yet live, 3) bargaining with the idea of dying, 4) feeling depressive due to death being inescapable, 5) finally, acceptance.
+In Kubhler-Ross's book On Death and Dying (1969), she describes these stages thus: 1) denial that death is soon to come, 2) resentful feelings towards those who will yet live, 3) bargaining with the idea of dying, 4) feeling depressed due to inescapable death, and 5) acceptance.